Bot-Mau/MST-Python-Package/README.md

 ### Graph Example
 This is an example of a graph created by our program.
 Of course, the graph will change according to the Gx.txt file that the program runs.

+*Note: This is the graph before Prim's algorithm was run.
+After Prim's the edges that make up the MST will be highlighted.*

 ![](PNGs/samplegraph.PNG)

 ### Technologies